 Similarities Between Options Trading and Forex Trading

-Before moving into how forex and options trading are different, it’s important to note how they are similar.
+Before considering forex vs. options, it’s important to note how they are similar.
 The basic rules of trading — supply and demand and news absorption — apply to both markets.
 Understanding these rules and how they apply to all markets is essential to investment success.

 To keep things simple here, we will assume that we are comparing the options markets within major trading indices (the S&P 500, the Dow Jones Industrial Average or NASDAQ) to forex trading.